yusufAbdullahi1/Crop-Stress-Pipeline/README.md

 # Crop-Stress-Pipeline

-DSSAT + LSTM for stress prediction.
-PROSAIL + neural network for remote sensing inversion.
+DSSAT and LSTM was used for crop stress prediction.
+PROSAIL and neural networks was used for remote sensing inversion.